freenas/freenas-docs/userguide/tn_initial.rst

 Decrypting Storage
 ~~~~~~~~~~~~~~~~~~

-If the storage devices are encrypted, a prompt requests the encryption
+Logging in to the |web-ui| prompts to unlock
+:ref:`encrypted storage <Managing Encrypted Pools>`.
+Enter the
+encryption passphrase to decrypt the data.
+The passphrase must be
-passphrase.
-It must be correctly entered for the data on the disks to be
+correctly entered for the data on the disks to be accessible.
+When the
-accessible.
-When the system is licensed for High Availability (HA), the
+system is licensed for High Availability (HA), the passphrase is
-passphrase is remembered as long as either |ctrlr-term| in the HA unit
+remembered as long as either |ctrlr-term| in the HA unit remains up.
+If
-remains up.
-If both |ctrlrs-term| are powered off, the passphrase must
+both |ctrlrs-term| are powered off, the passphrase must be re-entered
-be re-entered when the first |ctrlr-term| powers back up.
+when the first |ctrlr-term| powers back up.

 |Web-UI| Troubleshooting